 We were all giggling hysterically.
 Dinner devolved (or evolved, depending on your viewpoint) from that point on and ended with a Thin Mint fight, which (as I recall) my mother started, and she was usually the decorous one at meals.

 (Apologies to my vegan and vegetarian friends for this story, but please know that my mom also went through a really long tofu phase, too, and I believe that our whole family has eaten enough tofu to atone for this poor turkey).

 I grew up with mysterious wardrobes, talking puppets, fathers that suddenly transform into cavemen, and that (among many other reasons) is why I have always believed in magic.

 And I suppose I should define what I mean by magic.

 I take magic to be the space in which love, hope, and imagination abide together, always creating new possibilities.

 When I believe in magic and dwell in its space regularly, I am almost always surprised at the result.

 I see the world with fresh eyes.
-I find creative paths out of my problems.
-I know I am not alone in the universe and that although life can be very hard and even dangerous sometimes, something larger and more loving than me is also present.
+And I find creative paths out of my problems.
+I know I am not alone in the universe.
+And I realize that although life can be very hard and even dangerous sometimes, something larger and more loving than me is also present.